How To Select All on iPhone (The Easy Way)

-If you’re brand new to iPhone, this little hack will save you a lot of headaches.
+If you’re brand new to the iPhone, this little hack will save you a lot of headaches.

-- Essentially, what you want to do is press down on a single word in the section of text that you want to select.
+- Essentially, what you want to do is use a single finger to press down on a specific word in the section of text that you want to select.

 - You will then be able to move the pointers around to select how much or how little of the text you want to select.

 - Once you’ve selected the portion of text you wish to copy, you simply tap COPY and then, inside the app you want to copy it into, long press on the screen in the general area where you want the text to appear and press PASTE.

 - This will paste the copied text into that area; you can use this anywhere inside iOS – from Safari to inside Mail and Messages.
 As long as there is a text input section, you can copy and then paste text into it.

 So, to recap: to SELECT ALL on iPhone, long press on a word > when the highlighter tool appears, drag it over the text you want to copy > then press COPY > open the app you want to paste it into > long press in a text input area > select PASTE.